MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 Experiments results will be showed in a scorecard which is generated in a regular cadence.
 The cadence is 12 hours, 1 day, 2 day, 3 day, 5 day, 7 day, 14 day, 21 day.

-Once the experiment is complted or stopped, click on the **View Scorecard** link of the experiment from the manage experiment page,
+Once the experiment is completed or stopped, click on the **View Scorecard** link of the experiment from the manage experiment page,

 At the run:
  * If an issue of Statistical Ratio Mismatch (SRM) is identified, then it is flagged to the user for investigation